 Uniform area loads may be prescribed for all areas that do not have specific loading requirements.
 Typically, these areas are walkways, landings, lower deck equipment space, ladders, stairways, and ladder rungs.
 These area loads may be used to size local deck framing and will generally not be included in the global analysis.

 Generally open area live loads are not included in the weight budget estimates, but should be considered in the structural analysis.
 Consideration should be given for the appropriate “knock down factor” for the open area live loads.
 For the overall analysis of the hull and deck, a reduction in the open area live loads may be appropriate considering that 100% of the load will not be on the structure at the same time.
-These knock down factors will vary depending on the area of the structure to be evaluated from 100% for the local design of the tertiary structure to 0% for global analysis of the hull and deck.
+These knock down factors will vary depending on the area of the structure to be evaluated from 100% for the local design of the tertiary structure to 0% or as required by operator for global analysis of the hull and deck. .
 The global weight database should include all components which may compose the live load.

 8.3.3.6 Platform Cranes